 08 of 08

 Wood pellets used in pellet grills are all natural hardwood sawdust, compacted and extruded into small 1/4-inch round pieces.
 Generally, wood pellets have a predictable BTU output and produce a clean burn with a light smoke flavor.
 Most wood pellets are used for heating and indoor stoves, but since the 1980s when Joe Traeger started up Traeger Grills, they have found themselves more and more used for outdoor cooking.
-Burning wood pellets in a grill or smoker produces a smoke and flavor as... authentic as cooking on split logs of high-quality hardwood.
+Burning wood pellets in a grill or smoker produces the smoke and... flavor as authentic as cooking over split logs of high-quality hardwood.

 How Pellet Grills Work